-- Mizuho, Mitsubishi UFJ Financial Group and Sumitomo Mitsui Financial Group have agreed to unify QR code specifications to provide greater convenience to merchants and customer with the goal of speeding up the adoption of cashless payments.
+- Mizuho, Mitsubishi UFJ Financial Group and Sumitomo Mitsui Financial Group agreed to unify QR code specifications.
+They want to provide greater convenience to merchants and customer to speed up adoption of cashless payments.

-- Alipay also announced that it will collaborate with a wider range of local Japanese partners to build a cashless environment for tourists coming to Japan, in particular for the Tokyo Olympic Games in 2020.
-This will allow a large number of visitors coming from China and other Asian countries familiar with Alipay to enjoy easy payment methods that they are familiar with and provide business opportunities for local merchants in Japan will be benefited by these opportunities.
+- Alipay announced to collaborate with several local Japanese partners to build a cashless environment for Tokyo Olympic Games in 2020.
+This will allow tourists from China and other Asian countries to be familiar with Alipay.
+Visitors are familiar with easy payment methods and the local merchants in Japan will be benefited by these opportunities.

-The most exciting development however is the possible launch of a cryptocurrency as the Games' official currency.
-The idea of adopting a cryptocurrency as the official currency for the 2020 Olympic game is based on the idea that the influx of people to Japan and their different currencies might put pressure on the Yen.
+The most exciting development however is the possible launch of a cryptocurrency as the Games’ official currency.
+Adoption of cryptocurrency for the 2020 Olympic game is based on the idea that the influx of people to Japan and their different currencies might put pressure on the Yen.
 Many parallel initiatives are underway.

-- MUFG is planning to release its own coin by the end of 2019.
-The MUFG coin will have parity with the Japanese yen and will be rolled out to employees of the financial services group first.
-It will enable standard transactions, such as shopping or transfer of money between individuals (for example, splitting of a bill after a meal or drinks), at much lower costs as compared to credit cards.
+- MUFG plans to release its own coin by the end of 2019.
+The MUFG coin will have parity with the Japanese yen.
+It will be rolled out to employees of the financial services group first.
+It will enable standard transactions, such as shopping or transfer of money between individuals.
 Users will have to create wallets in order to use the cryptocurrency, and MUFG will handle the processing of the transactions internally.
 It conducted tests to roll out the coin in 2016 and tied up with cryptocurrency exchange GDAX, run by Coinbase.

-- Mizuho Financial Group is another large holding company that has also been experimenting with blockchain technology for several years as part of a project known as “J-Coin” by the end of 2019.
+- Mizuho Financial Group is another large holding company that has also been experimenting with blockchain technology.
+It has been a part of a project known as “J-Coin” by the end of 2019.
 It is estimated that close to 60+institutions will adopt J-Money.
-Several of the other banks are also investing heavily on Blockchain, with MUFG joining forces with various partners to build a blockchain-based consumer payment network that will be ready for the Olympics.
+Several other banks are also investing heavily on Blockchain.
+MUFG is joining forces with various partners to build a blockchain-based consumer payment network for the Olympics.